 Pipes and drains

-Sewers are the responsibility of the utilities company, Thames Water.
+Sewers in Hillingdon are the responsibility of the utilities company, Thames Water.

 Sewer flooding can occur due to sewer bursts or an increased flow and volume of water entering a sewer system which exceeds its capacity, causing water to be pushed out.
 If sewer outfall points are either blocked or submerged due to high water levels, water can back up in a sewer system and cause flooding.

 Surface water flooding occurs when heavy rainfall exceeds the capacity of the ground and local drainage networks to absorb it.
 It can lead to water flowing over the ground and ponding in low-lying areas.
 It is typically caused by short intense rainfall.
 This is identified as the biggest flood risk to residents in Hillingdon.

 Most roads have gully pots at the side of the road which captures the water, this then flows into Thames Water sewers in most cases.
 We are responsible for clearing over 36,000 gullies in Hillingdon, the highway maintenance team clear all of these on an annual basis, and in some priority areas more frequently.

 After heavy rain, it is expected to see some water in the road or on open land, despite work undertaken to prevent this.
 This is sometimes because other parts of the drainage system is blocked.